cognitedata/cdf-sdk-java/docs/index.rst

 Cognite Python SDK Documentation
 ================================

-This is the Cognite Python SDK for developers and data scientists working with Cognite Data Fusion (CDF).
-The package is tightly integrated with pandas, and helps you work easily and efficiently with data in Cognite Data Fusion (CDF).
+This is the Cognite Java SDK for developers.
 .. contents::
    :local: